THIRTY QUESTIONS YOU SHOULD ASK JASON

 29. Has every photograph on your web site been created solely by yourself?
 Comment: Definitely, YES!

 30. What kind of car do you have?
 Comment: You may wonder “ why ask this question ?”
 You want to be sure that I have dependable transportation.
-I drive a Buick Regal with style.
-It is very reliable, but it isn't a Mini Cooper.
+I drive a very reliable, 2019 Subaru Forester with style.
+It is very reliable, but it isn't my dream car.
 Stay tuned for an update someday :)

 I wish that everyone could hear the disappointing stories of brides who I have met with.
 They have been bridesmaids in other weddings and have seen what happened when a friend selected a photographer based only on price.
 It seems that quite a number of brides have been unhappy with their photographer and their photography.
 Brides who choose Through the years photography, will never have this worry.